Echoes of Self-Interacting Dark Matter from Binary Black Hole Mergers: Dark Matter Density Profiles

 Note that we have so far assumed $v_0>v_M$.
 This implies contact-type interactions are valid in the core with a possible transition occurring according to the velocity dispersion ~\cite{Alonso-Alvarez:2024gdz} \footnote{We follow this analytic estimate instead of the one in Ref.~ \cite{Shapiro:2014oha}, due to requirement of continuity of the velocities between the core and spike at $r_0$.}

 for the contact-interaction-spike, which has $\gamma_{\rm SIDM} = 3/4$.
-The transition radius $r_t$ to the massless-mediator-spike is found from $v(r_t) = v_{X}$, and for $r<r_t$, we switch to $\gamma_{\rm SIDM} = 7/4$.
+The transition radius $r_t$ to the massless-mediator-spike is found from $v(r_t) = v_M$, and for $r<r_t$, we switch to $\gamma_{\rm SIDM} = 7/4$.
 Otherwise, if $v_0 < v_M$ was found, we switch to $a = 4$, and repeat the above steps to obtain the core profile and the true dispersion velocity for this case.
-This is then connected to the spike with exponent $\gamma_{\rm sp} = 7/4$, with no transition occurring, i.e., the massless mediator-type interaction is valid throughout the whole profile.
+This is then connected to the spike with exponent $\gamma_{\rm SIDM} = 7/4$, with no transition occurring, i.e., the massless mediator-type interaction is valid throughout the whole profile.
+In Tab.~\ref{tab:SIDM_params}, we give the values of the core radii and dispersion velocities for the various cases analyzed in this work.

 Finally, we found it convenient to use the following fitting function to describe the core

 where the parameters $r_{\rm{fit}}$ and $\rho_{\rm{fit}}$ are determined by matching to the NFW profile at $r_{\rm{fit}}$ and to the SIDM spike profile at $r_0$.